archisha-chandel/People-Counter/README.md

 ### Install Nodejs and its dependencies

-Utilize the classroom workspace, or refer to the relevant instructions for your operating system for this step.
+Utilize the Udacity workspace, or refer to the relevant instructions for your operating system for this step.

 - [Linux/Ubuntu](./linux-setup.md)
 - [Mac](./mac-setup.md)